abrardewa/QQLogisticLandingPage/README.md

 # QQLogisticLandingPage
-This page was inspired by anteraja.idand sicepat.com
+This page was inspired by anteraja.id and sicepat.com